-A number of changes to the senior management team of the Company occurred in February and March.
-On February 10, the Company's Vice President, Human Resources, Iliana Rodriguez, departed Lundin Gold.
-On March 7, the Company's Executive Vice-President and Chief Financial Officer, Mr. Alessandro Bitelli, retired and Mr. Chester See, the Company's Vice-President, Finance was appointed Interim Chief Financial Officer while the Company completes an external search.
-Mr. Terry Smith joined the Company as Chief Operating Officer on March 13.
+A number of changes to the senior management team of the Company occurred in 2023.
+In February, the Company's Vice President, Human Resources, Iliana Rodriguez, departed Lundin Gold.
+On March 7, the Company's Executive Vice-President and Chief Financial Officer, Mr. Alessandro Bitelli, retired and Mr. Chester See assumed the role of Interim Chief Financial Officer until Mr. Christopher Kololian's appointment as Chief Financial Officer on July 1, 2023.
+Additionally, Mr. Terry Smith joined the Company as Chief Operating Officer on March 13, 2023.
+Near the end of the third quarter, Mr. Nathan Monash, Vice President, Sustainability departed Lundin Gold.
+Ms. Sheila Colman has taken on the role and is now Vice President, Legal and Sustainability and Corporate Secretary.